kazu-yamamoto/hs-sympo-2012/README.markdown

 should have a system which makes writing tests fun. doctest developed in Python community would be one solution.

-## Current state

-Give a short survey on the test coverage of existing libraries.

-> Let's pick some libraries from the Haskell Platform.
-If it is hard to do HPC
-> coverage for `base`, we can skip it.

- - bytestring
- - containers
- - HUnit
- - Parsec
- - process
- - QuickCheck

-maybe:

- - base

 ## Tests suitable with doctest

   1. Examples and properties that are useful for users